 Talking to yourself like a friend can take some emotion out of the equation; this will allow you to distance yourself from the problem and be more objective to find the best solution.

 You will be kinder to yourself.
-You won’t say something like, ” you can’t do anything right.”
+You won’t say something like, ” You can’t do anything right.”
 Maybe you would say, “You have this.”
 If you were speaking to a friend, you might say something like, “I know you can do this,”

 It takes practice to develop a more compassionate inner dialogue.
 You will see a significant improvement in your decision-making abilities if you make self-compassion a daily practice.